NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/user_inputs_documentation/User_Inputs_Documentation_RST_Files/SurrogateDoEInputWidget.rst

 .. _SurrogateDoEInputWidget advancedOpt:

-Advanced Options for Gaussian Process Model : *Bool*
+Advanced Options for Gaussian Process Model
 	If unchecked, default values will be used

 	Default: unchecked